openvinotoolkit/openvino/docs/index.md

 [Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction) provides a we-based interface to download a pre-trained model and work with it.

-If you cannot find a needed model in Open Model Zoo or want to train your own model, use [OpenVINO Training Extentions](https://github.com/openvinotoolkit/training_extensions) which provide a convenient environment to train Deep Learning models and convert them using the OpenVINO™ toolkit for optimized inference.
+If you cannot find a needed model in Open Model Zoo or want to train your own model, use [OpenVINO Training Extentions](https://github.com/openvinotoolkit/training_extensions) which provide a convenient environment to train Deep Learning models.

 ![](img/OV-diagram-step1.png)